 6- GMOs - Otherwise known as genetically modified organisms, most of our crops in the United States are now genetically modified.
-Modification of seeds were made in this country to create more resilient crops that are less susceptible to insects, and produce bigger yields.
-As a scientific community, we still do not know the long terms effects of these Genetically modified foods.
-However, theoretically, they are causing inflammation and therefor presenting issues around food allergies.
+Modification of seeds were made in this country to create more resilient crops that are less susceptible to insects, and therefor produce bigger yields.
+Yet, as a scientific and nutrition community, we still do not know the long terms effects of these Genetically modified foods.
+However theoretically, GMOs may be causing inflammation and therefor presenting issues around food allergies.

 I realize it's complicated and no one wants to fuss over their food, but there comes a point when we can't afford to feel lousy any more.
 If that's you, and you need some assistance, these recommendations could help you.
 As well, we are available for private consultations as needed.